delpinomejia/demo-image-testing/README.md

 3. Download the Snyk cli if needed
 4. Perform the scan
 5. Login to the registry
-6. Push the container image to a remote registry (optional)
+6. Push the container image to a remote registry (optional with provided `build-push.sh`script)

 The workflow leverages GitHub actions cache to avoid downloading the binary or the databases if they are available.